Lydia Lopokova

-Lydia Lopokova, Baroness Keynes (born Lidia Vasilyevna Lopukhova, Лидия Васильевна Лопухова; 21 October 1891 – 8 June 1981) was a Russian ballerina famous during the early 20th century.
+Lydia Lopokova, Baroness Keynes (born Lidiya Vasilyevna Lopukhova, Лидия Васильевна Лопухова; 21 October 1891 – 8 June 1981) was a Russian ballerina famous during the early 20th century.

 Lopokova trained at the Imperial Ballet School.
 She toured with the Ballets Russes in 1910, and rejoined them in 1916 after an interlude in the United States.

-Lopokova married the renowned English economist John Maynard Keynes in 1925, and was also known as the Lady Keynes.
-She largely disappeared from public view after Keynes's death in 1946, and spent her remaining years in Sussex.
+Lopokova married the English economist John Maynard Keynes in 1925 and was also known as the Lady Keynes.
+She largely disappeared from public view after Keynes's death in 1946 and spent her remaining years in Sussex.

 Early life

-Lopokova was born into a Russian family in Saint Petersburg.
+Lopokova was born in Saint Petersburg.
 Her father worked as the chief usher at the Alexandrinsky Theatre; her mother was descended from a Scottish engineer.
 Four of the Lopukhov children became ballet dancers; one of them, Fyodor Lopukhov, was a chief choreographer for the Mariinsky Theatre from 1922 to 1935 and again from 1951 to 1956.

 Lydia trained at the Imperial Ballet School, where she almost immediately became a star pupil.
-As a child she danced before the Tsar and his family, in productions such as the Fairy Doll and the Nutcracker; she also witnessed the events of Bloody Sunday at first hand.
+As a child she danced before the Emperor and his family, in productions such as the Fairy Doll and The Nutcracker; she also witnessed the events of Bloody Sunday at first hand.
 As she grew older "she responded instinctively to the expressive choreography of Mikhail Fokine, his rebellion against the stiff academicism of the classical style, and her chance came when she was chosen to join the Ballets Russes... on their European tour in 1910....
 Diaghilev knocked a year off her age and promoted her as a child star."
 She stayed with the Ballets Russes only briefly, knowing that she had little future in Russia ("she was the wrong size and shape for the grand roles and there were already plenty of prima ballerinas in St. Petersburg").